masoom-127/mas-web/README.md

 # mas-web
-This is a Demo for Git &amp; Github
+This is a Demo for Git &amp; Github.